The Cowboy’s Amish Haven ~ Excerpt

 Gaze focused on the road, he drummed his fingers on the steering wheel.
 To stay awake for the last leg of the journey, he’d slammed down a few cups of coffee.
 Buzzed on caffeine and adrenaline, he felt tiny ignitions spark off his nerve endings.
 If only his blood didn’t feel so hot and his skin cold as ice.

 Sleep.
 All he wanted to do was close his eyes and hibernate for a week.

-Levi glanced at , his son could bunk out anywhere.
+Levi glanced at the child sleeping in his car seat.
+Seth stretched out as much as the cramped interior allowed.
+Thankfully, his son could bunk out anywhere.
 Teddy bear locked in the crook of one arm, Seth mumbled in his sleep.

 Emotion squeezed Levi’s throat.
 The little guy was trying to be a trouper, but it was clear the last few months of hard travel had taken a toll.
 Instead of being dragged down the road, the child needed to be settled in a stable, normal routine.

 Levi blinked to clear away the blur overtaking his vision.
 The white lines dividing the highway were running together.
 Pressing his fingers against his thudding temple, he pulled in a breath.
 To say he felt terrible would be an understatement.

 He eased down the window and tipped back his head, allowing the cool night air to caress his stubbled face.
 The cobwebs and shadows inhabiting his mind thinned, but not enough to chase away his headache.

 Feeling a twinge in his neck, he rolled his shoulders to loosen knotted muscles.
 His skin felt tight.
 A tremble threatened to overwhelm his fragile composure.

 He had to find somewhere to pull over before he wrecked the truck.